dpvcg/dpv/README.md

 >  cite as: Pandit H.J. et al. (2019) Creating a Vocabulary for Data Privacy.
 In:  Panetto H., Debruyne C., Hepp M., Lewis D., Ardagna C., Meersman R.  (eds) On the Move to Meaningful Internet Systems: OTM 2019 Conferences.
 OTM 2019.
 Lecture Notes in Computer Science, vol 11877.
 Springer, Cham.  https://doi.org/10.1007/978-3-030-33246-4_44

 ## Overview

+> **IMPORTANT: the group and repository has moved to the W3C group github repo at https://github.com/w3c/dpv/ This repository is kept for archival purposes and will be removed.**

 The Data Privacy Vocabulary provides terms (classes and properties) to annotate and categorize instances of legally compliant personal data handling according to the EU General Data Protection Regulation.
 This scope could be extended by later versions to other data and privacy protection regulations.